Naverb/SkyNet/src/lib/core/pst/README.md

 # Skynet Persistence library

+### Update 19 April 2020

+We should create a standard for serializing objects into PSTVars.
+Perhaps we can add a function `serialize` for each class, and persistence calls this function if it exists.

+### 7 January 2020

 There are two key elements of the data we want to save to persistence:

 - Raw data: strings, numbers, etc..